157

 at:http://www.epa.gov/scipoly/sap/2000/october/octoberfinal.pdf

-Answers to Ageing Questions, 2006.
-Cited in their quote
+Research: Still No Answers to Ageing Questions, 2006.
+Cited in their

-was: G. Stotzky, "Release, persistence, and biological activity in
+quote was: G. Stotzky, "Release, persistence, and biological

-soil of insecticidal proteins from Bacillus thuringiensis," found in Deborah
+activity in soil of insecticidal proteins from Bacillus thuringiensis,"

-K. Letourneau and Beth E. Burrows, Genetically Engineered Organisms.
+found in Deborah K. Letourneau and Beth E. Burrows, Genetically Engineered

-Assessing Environmental and Human Health Effects (cBoca Raton, FL:
+Organisms.
+Assessing Environmental and Human Health Effects (cBoca Raton,

 CRC Press LLC, 2002), 187–222.

-thuringiensis and effects of peroxidase on inactivation," Environmental
+spores of Bacillus thuringiensis and effects of peroxidase on inactivation,"

-to Chemical Pesticides, Environmental Protection Division, Ministry of
+BT: An Alternative to Chemical Pesticides, Environmental Protection Division,

 http://www.env.gov.bc.ca/epd/epdpa/ipmp/fact_sheets/BTfacts.htm